iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 <abbr>DVC project</abbr>.
 But what if we wanted to reuse a dataset or ML model
 from a different DVC repository?

-One way is to manually download the data and use `dvc add` to track it, like we did in the beginning of this page, but the connection between the projects is lost this way.
-Others won't be able to tell where the data came from or whether there's a new version available.
+One way is to manually download the data and use `dvc add` to track it (as done in the beginning of this page).
+But the connection between the projects is lost this way: others won't know where the data came from or whether new versions are available.
+Let's see better alternatives:

-Fortunately DVC provides better alternatives!
-But first let's learn how to browse DVC repos without cloning them.

 ### Find a dataset